 - Sift dry ingredients.
 Sift the flour, baking soda, cornstarch, and salt in a separate bowl.
 Set aside.

 - Melt the butter.
-Using a saucepan or the microwave, melt the butter until it is mostly liquid.
-Some chunks of softened butter are okay, so don’t make it too hot.
+Using a saucepan or microwave, melt the butter until it is mostly liquid.
+Don’t make it too hot.

 - Mix in the sugar and vanilla.
 To the bowl of melted butter, add the sugars and vanilla extract.
-Beat them together well with an electric hand mixer.
+Beat them together well with an electric hand mixer or stand mixer.

 - Add in the eggs.
-Now, add the egg and extra egg yolk to the wet ingredients and beat again.
-Make sure the eggs are at room temperature before adding them.
+Now, add the room temperature egg and extra egg yolk to the wet ingredients and beat again.

 - Add in the dry ingredients.
 Mixing at low speed, gradually incorporate the dry ingredients, increasing the speed of the mixer as they combine.
-Then, add in the milk chocolate M&M candies.
+Then, stir in the milk chocolate M&M candies.

 - Shape the cookie dough.
-Using a cookie scooper (I used a small size), scoop heaping mounds of the dough and roll it in your hands.
+Scoop heaping mounds of the dough and roll it in your hands.
 Place each on a parchment paper-lined baking sheet about 2 inches apart from each other.
 You can also top them with a few extra M&Ms.

 - Cover and chill.
 This is optional, but you can cover the baking sheet and place it in the refrigerator for about 2 hours to help the cookie dough hold its shape better (no chilling = flatter cookies).

 - Bake.
-Bake the cookies at 350 degrees Fahrenheit for about 12-13 minutes.
-The centers will look a little under-baked, but don’t worry.
-They will continue to bake even after you take them out of the oven.
+Bake the cookies at 350 degrees Fahrenheit for about 10-13 minutes.
+The centers will look a little under-baked, but that’s ok.
+They’ll finish outside the oven.

 Yes, melted butter makes a difference in these chewy M&M Cookies.
 By melting the butter, or at least using room temperature butter, you are giving the cookies their moist chewiness.
 It only takes a minute in the microwave or stovetop, so try NOT to skip this step.